Each airline in Europe has its own set of rules, and believe me, the last thing you want is to be hit with unexpected fees at the gate.

 Paid Carry-On

-This is your typical small suitcase that you’ll see in overhead compartments also referred to as a “cabin bag” or “cabin luggage.”
+This is your typical small suitcase that you place in overhead compartments.
+And it is also referred to as a “cabin bag” or “cabin luggage.”

 It’s slightly bigger than the free option and usually comes with a fee, unless your ticket includes it (that is the case with bigger airlines such as AirFrance and British Airways).